gatodeveloper/dev-cv/README.md

 4) Modify the data in public/cv.json.
 5) Replace public/headshot.png with your own.
 6) Add more resources to the public folder and use them in public/cv.json. (optional)
-7) Change the font in the src/index.html stylesheet tag + src/page.scss body selector to something more you.
+7) Change the font in the src/index.html stylesheet tag + src/page.scss to something more you.
 8) Print to PDF with Google Chrome.

 ### How to use Multipage